jestebanrojas/ML2/README.md

 ----------------------------------------------------------------------
 ----------------------------------------------------------------------
 1. Simulate any random rectangular matrix A

+With a random created matrix of:
+[[2 0 6 3]
+ [1 3 5 0]
+ [3 1 2 2]]

 - What is the rank and trace of A?
-    - R://
+    - R:// The rank is 3 and the trace is 7
 - What is the determinant of A?
     - R: // it is not calculatethe A matrix determinant, beacuse it is a rectangular matrix
 - Can you invert A?
 How?